Which? action on product safety alerts

 Where there are safety concerns about a specific product, we’ll publish a safety notice banner as part of the review.
 And if we have more serious concerns about the way safety is being handled by the company involved, we will take further action by adding warnings to reviews for all products made by that company or group of companies.

-We’ll also consider removing Best Buys recommendations from products affected by safety issues and making products Don’t Buys, where there is a serious safety concern.
+We’ll also consider removing Best Buys recommendations from products affected by safety issues and making products Don’t Buys.

 By doing this, we hope our reviews will be crystal clear about any safety issues that you need to be aware of.